0xekez/clockchain/README.md

 # Clockchain

-Clockchain is a system for benchmarking smart contract execution times across blockchains using Arcesco-- a block-chain agnostic instruction set.
+Clockchain is a research tool for benchmarking smart contract execution times across blockchains using Arcesco-- a block-chain agnostic instruction set.

 It consists of three parts: